Eugene-Kuzmenko/moonshot_styleguide/README.md

 Local components are put into ParentComponentPath/components/Component If you have styles that only concern that component move them into its own module

+### Avoid magic numbers
+Numbers and colors are to move into the constants

+### Constants
+Constants are written in SHOUT_CASE

 ## SCSS

 ### Don't nest classess